enaannan/PockerGame/README.md

 # Poker Hand Strength Evaluator

-## Task Description

-Your task is to develop an algorithm for sorting poker hands according to their strength.
+An algorithm for sorting poker hands according to their strength.

 ### Poker Games Supported